Symorglass/WeaveTalk-App/README.md

 - Node.js
 - npm (Node Package Manager)

-To reproduce this project, first, clone the git repository in a directory of your choosing:
+First, clone the git repository in a directory of your choosing:
 ```
 https://github.com/Symorglass/WeaveTalk-App.git
 ```